Posted by Monicka Rai, Solicitor

 Imagine our country without access to justice

-Royds Withy King are taking part in the Oxford Legal Walk on 17 October to raise funds for The Access to Justice Foundation and free legal advice charities in Oxford and around the UK.
+Royds Withy King are taking part in Legal Walks around the UK to raise funds for The Access to Justice Foundation and free legal advice charities.

 We support access to justice and legal representation wholeheartedly.

 The work done by the Foundation and these charities is vital to making this possible, particularly for our most vulnerable members of society.
 The demand for free legal advice centres is not going anywhere, but unfortunately, for those who need it the most, the funding and availability of support services is rapidly reducing across the UK.

 To help you understand the importance of free legal representation, we’ve picked five areas of our society and shown five ways our country would be impacted without this critical support network:

 Debt: Without high quality advice to help people calculate how much they owe and take action quickly, the situation could spiral out of control – relationship and family breakdowns, mortgage/ rent arrears and ultimately rising numbers of homelessness and unemployment.

 Families: Many people can feel unsupported and alone.
 Without the advice to help them cope with the pressures of family life, this could lead to mental health issues becoming exacerbated for individuals and families being separated.

 Housing: Some people are in situations where they don’t know their rights and responsibilities.
 When threatened with eviction, or unable to manage their mortgage repayments, they would have nowhere to turn for professional legal support.